MoonMoon1919/reloader/README.md

 ---

 ## Why
-- Athena can be extremely expensive at scale
+- Athena can be expensive at scale
 - Adding partitions by region, year, day, and month drastically reduces the amount of data you will (likely) query
-- Cloudtrail logs are extremely useful but companies rarely have them setup in a way that is convenient to query
+- Cloudtrail logs are useful but are rarely set up in a way that is convenient to query

 ---